Debt Lawyer Gives Top Tips for Rebuilding Your Credit After Divorce

 2. Reevaluate Your Budget

+Make sure to identify your priorities, such as your monthly budget.
 Transitioning from two incomes to one can have a dramatic effect on your spending ability.
-Because of this, you’re probably going to want to retool your budget to account for this change in cash flow.
-Consider taking the time to sort through your expenses from the past several months and compare that to your monthly take home pay.
-If your expenses are exceeding your income, you’re going to have to make some alterations.
-Start by cutting back on non-essential purchases and then try looking for deals on the services you’re already using.
+Because of this, you’re probably going to want to reevaluate your budget to account for this change in cash flow.
+Consider taking the time to sort through your expenses from the past several months and compare that to your monthly take-home pay.
+If your expenses are exceeding your income, you’re going to have to make some adjustments.
+Start by cutting back on non-essential purchases and then try negotiating or looking for deals on the services you’re already using.
 If you’re still struggling to balance your budget, you may have to adjust your contributions to savings plans and investments or pick up a side-hustle to boost your cash flow.

 3. Drop Your Joint Accounts